Why there is more than one mode

 Key takeaways

-• Consensus mode is the rule that collapses a multi-model debate into one final report.
+• Consensus mode is the rule that collapses a multi-model debate into one report.
 Every rule trades precision for recall differently.

 • votingThreshold is the tunable option.
 Weighted per-provider votes against a configurable cutoff.
-Powerful when you have priors, deceptive when you don't.
+Powerful when you have priors.
+Deceptive when you don't.

 • The mode is per-invocation.
-Change it on the CLI or via the MCP tool when the stakes change — don't lock yourself into one setting for every review.
+Change it on the CLI or via the MCP tool when the stakes change.
+Don't lock yourself into one setting for every review.

 Frequently asked questions